 There is no known extant archaeological material in Derrycashel Bog which should be avoided by the rehabilitation works.
+Known archaeological finds in the rehabilitation area includes a Bog Body and other archaeological artefacts.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should also be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.